EkaterinaTerentyeva/data_analyst_portfolio/13_ML/README.md

 <hr>

 ### Tasks
--predict the probability of churn (at the level of the next month) for each client -form typical client portraits
+- predict the probability of churn (at the level of the next month) for each client
+- form typical client portraits
 - formulate the main conclusions and develop recommendations:
 1) identify target customer groups;
 2) propose measures to reduce churn;